jlingford/personal-website/content/blog/chimerax-cavity-surfaces.md

 This will come in handy later on.

 If you take a look at this cavity surface from different angles, you'll see that there will be "gaps" where the surface hasn't filled in.
-This is because 10 Å isn't a suffiecient radius from `:DCQ` to reach the edges of the entire cavity.
+This is because 10 Å isn't a sufficient radius from `:DCQ` to reach the edges of the entire cavity.
 We can extend this distance until we are happy that we've captured the full surface of the cavity.
 ```
 surface #2.1:DCQ @<15 visiblePatches 1 enclose /4,6,H